 Edit in GitHubLog an issue

-Managing categories with Commerce projects that use Merchandising Services for Adobe Commerce Optimizer requires managing two types of operations:
+Managing categories with Commerce projects that use the Merchandising Services composable catalog data model requires two types of API operations:

 • Create category data using the categories operations available in the Data Ingestion API, and using the products operations to manage product category assignments.